-The largest gain in jobs in 13 years since February 2000 occurred in Australia in early 2013.
+The largest Australia gain in jobs in 13 years since February 2000 occurred in February 2013.

 - New South Wales is Australia's most populated state and increased jobs by 22,000.
 By October 2014, over 105,600 openings were advertised online.